Stephen II, Ban of Bosnia: Ascent

 Until 1319 Mladen's II army had already entirely retreated from Bosnia, as he had found himself stuck in numerous troubles and conflicts with revolting cities in Dalmatia.
 This disorder greatly helped Stephen II as he gained influence and the chance to rule on his own and build up his realm opened up, all the while his supreme liege, the Hungarian king Charles I Robert, had plans which required Ban's help.
 Charles I went on a campaign to eradicate the Croatian magnates in order to become the sole ruler of the realm.
 He isolated Matthew III Csák and destroyed the Kőszegi family.
 The time had come for the Šubićs.
-Near the end of 1321, he ordered Stephen II to act from Bosnia supported by Ban Ivan Babonić from Slavonia, encircling and isolating Croatia.
+Near the end of 1321, he ordered Stephen II to act from Bosnia supported by Ban John Babonić from Slavonia, encircling and isolating Croatia.
 Stephen II now fell under King Charles Robert's direct command.
 Due to the fact that he wanted to get revenge and get rid of the Šubićs, this was useful to him for the time being, since he could then rule Bosnia uninterrupted without incursions from Dalmatia, and practically entirely by himself as Charles I would be too far away to watch his every move.
 Besides that, he also got a chance to expand his influence in Croatia.
 The decisive battle happened near Mladen's capital Skradin in 1322, where he was defeated decisively.
 Mladen II fell back to Klis Fortress and waited for Charles I to come, blindly believing that he would somehow retain his power because of Šubić's loyal service during King's ascension to tron.
 However, Charles I came to Knin and invited Mladen to meet him there where he was immediately arrested and sent to a dungeon in Hungary where he died.